 United States Coast Guard Cutter Modoc

-With huge guns pointing directly at her, the Modoc turns towards the protection of a nearby fogbank.
+With huge guns pointing directly at her, Modoc turns towards the protection of a nearby fogbank.
 Her pounding antiquated steam engines, forcing huge clouds of black smoke through her buff funnel, do little to boost her inherent slowness.
-But onboard the Prince of Wales, the signal flag acknowledging the order to commence fire jams, delaying the firing of guns*.
-Before the issue is resolved, the Modoc vanishes into the safety of the mist.
+But onboard HMS Prince of Wales, the signal flag acknowledging the order to commence fire jams, delaying the firing of guns*.
+Before the issue is resolved, Modoc vanishes into the safety of the mist.
 She survives unscathed and later returns to her patrol, lasting throughout the war.

 *First Lieutenant and senior survivor A.G.Skipwith in describing the incident stated that Prince of Wales twice rejected their Admiral’s order to fire because they were able to recognize that Modoc was not an enemy ship.
-The following links go into detal about the ship and her adventures:
+The following links go into detail about the ship and her adventures:

 US Coast Guard Link: .pdf file from US Coast Guard Historian’s Office